kyledtalley/my-first-repository/README.md

 git commit : This command commits staged files, wrapping them into a commit.
 A historical record of commits is what we refer to as a codebase's version or commit history.

-gi tlog : View the repository's commit history
+git log : View the repository's commit history